 People rarely reflect on the footprint that textiles have in their daily lives, from footwear or clothing, to making soap, cellulose, or tires.
 Thanks to the new eco-sustainable trends, the textile industry has sought to optimize its processes to create a sustainable industry, with a greater use of ecological materials, less use of energy, water, and other chemical products.

-Grupo Karim’s is one of the largest textile manufacturers in the region, and is one of the pioneering companies in the use of sustainable strategies for the execution of its production processes.
+GK is one of the largest textile manufacturers in the region, with presence in countries like Honduras, Guatemala, and Mexico, and is one of the pioneering companies in the use of sustainable strategies for the execution of its production processes.
 For that reason, and so that you can understand roughly how textile spinning and making works, we share with you the process and operation of a spinning mill.

 How does a spinning mill work?

 The industrial revolution brought dynamic changes to our daily lives, and the textile manufacturing process was one of them.
-Spinning mills and textile factories, such as Grupo Karim’s Spinning Mills in Honduras and Nicaragua, are spaces in which fiber is transformed into yarn, and yarn into fabric.
+Spinning mills and textile factories, such as GK Spinning Mills in Honduras and Nicaragua, are spaces in which fiber is transformed into yarn, and yarn into fabric.

 The spinning process is an initial step to produce final textile designs, such as the garments and fabrics that we use in our lives and in our homes.
 The main actor in this process is the spinning machinery, by means of which several steps are added to convert the fiber, be it cotton, or wool, into yarn, and to process it further until it results in a textile as such.
 This transformation goes through several levels: